 There is currently no secondary market on PeerBerry.
-Whether PeerBerry will ever launch a secondary market is unknown, as this may impact the taxation of investors from various countries.
+It's unlikely that PeerBerry will launch a secondary market, as this may impact the taxation of investors from various countries.

 Remember that the liquidity in [year] might not be up to your expectations due to the current military conflict in Ukraine, which affects a considerable part of loans listed on PeerBerry.